QuokkaStake/tmtop/README.md

 - display chain upgrade info and estimated time
 - work with non cosmos-sdk chains (for instance, Nomic; it won't be able to display the validators' monikers then)
 - work with ICS (fetching the validators list from the provider chain while taking the consensus from the consumer chain)
+- display both the consensus state for the last round (same way as pvtop, for example) or for all rounds (this is useful to see which rounds your validator has prevoted/precommitted on)

 See how it looks like (on Sentinel chain, which is cosmos-sdk based chain, and Nomic, which uses Tendermint but not cosmos-sdk):
 [![asciicast](https://asciinema.org/a/pnmH6j1MHGNdUY8y4eF2Ut21M.svg)](https://asciinema.org/a/pnmH6j1MHGNdUY8y4eF2Ut21M)

 ## How can I set it up?